Skip to main content

 For example, talking about making a new friend from another culture and learning about their background is a nice story, but it’s an experience that many people have had.
 That doesn’t mean you need to pivot to something entirely different, however.
 Rather, you could instead write about an argument the two of you had about something seemingly unrelated to culture, and how it helped you recognize certain cultural values that you had taken for granted.

 Let’s say your friend is Muslim, and couldn’t attend your birthday party during Ramadan one year because she was fasting and didn’t want to be around so much food and activity.
-You could write about how you initially struggled to not be frustrated with her, and fully accept this part of her identity.
-By taking an unusual approach to a common story, you’ll teach admissions officers much more about yourself than if you just rehashed a story they’ve seen literally thousands of times before.
+You could write about how you initially struggled not to be frustrated with her, and fully accept this part of her identity.
+By taking an unusual approach to a common story, you’ll teach admissions officers much more about yourself than if you just rehashed a story they’ve seen thousands of times before.

-However you choose to structure your response, the majority should be focused on the event itself, which you should describe with vivid, sophisticated language.
+However, you choose to structure your response, the majority should be focused on the event itself, which you should describe with vivid, sophisticated language.
 Then, incorporate a thoughtful reflection on this event and what it meant to you.
 Remember to talk specifically about what you took away from the experience and how you carry those changes with you now.
 Fordham wants to understand why you’re a good fit for their school, so the connection between this experience and your potential as a college student should be clear.

 Option 2